Skip to main content

 The ABC Test

 As an independent contractor, you must be in business for yourself.
-Many workers form limited liability companies (LLCs) to create a business entity for their work to show the worker's ability to work for themselves and other companies.
+Many workers form limited liability companies (LLCs) to create a business entity for their work and show the worker’s ability to work for other companies.
 An independent contractor may work for one company, but they should be able to work for other companies if they choose.

 An LLC offers several benefits, including personal liability protection from business operations.
 For example, if a company sued an LLC, it could only go after the LLC’s assets, not the business owner’s personal assets, even if it is a single-member LLC.
 An LLC also requires less paperwork to form and maintain than a corporation.
 Finally, an LLC has a tax structure similar to that of a sole proprietor, where the LLC owner reports profits or losses on their personal income tax form.